DavidTorbics20/TanksGame/README.md

 I could change the name to 22.
 It is random but still...
 Or name it Tanks-22

-## local game

-These names and scores will then be saved in localgames.db

-at the same time the previously played games will be displayed with tha 5 latest games: with it the names of the players and sroce as well

 ## local and online game

 so to make the game more exciting i will ad a "lucky box" where you can get new weapons from. for example instead of shooting a regular shot you shoot 4 slighly smaller bullets aka a shotgun. so on and so forth. i will still collet ideas but for now its just important to remember this

 Weapons ideas: